-Common Reasons for Premium Increases: Individual Risk Factors
+Reasons for Premium Increases

-If you add a vehicle, then there is something additional to insure, so your price will probably go up.
-Even if you switch the vehicle you have to one with a different make, model or year, your price may go up if your insurance company thinks the new vehicle itself is not as safe or more expensive to fix.
+If you add a vehicle there is something additional to insure, so your price will go up.
+Even if you’re just switching from one vehicle to a different make, model or year, your price may go up if your insurance company thinks the new vehicle itself is not as safe or is more expensive to fix.
 Similarly, adding or changing a driver may increase the price you pay.

 Rate Level Changes

-That’s why it’s important to shop around occasionally for a better price if you feel your insurance has increased too much.
-Annual increases are very typical across the industry, but the way that your risk factors are viewed by any particular company may vary.
+That’s why it’s important to shop around for a better price if you feel your insurance premium has increased too much.
+Annual increases are typical across the industry, but the way your risk factors are viewed by a particular company may vary.